vipulnaik/diet-exercise-health/notes/health-profile.md

 ### Other one-off supplement consumption

-Across late 2019, early 2020, and possibly a couple times in late 2020 / early 2021, I consumed a curcumin supplement from a left-over bottle given by a friend to deal with occasional inflammation issues (that happened once every few months).
-I used up the bottle around when it was expiring.
+Across late 2019, 2020, and 2021, I consumed a curcumin supplement from a left-over bottle given by a friend to deal with occasional inflammation issues (that happened once every few months).
+I used up the bottle in August 2021 in its expiration month while addressing the [2021-08-28 sore throat after meals](2021-08-28-sore-throat-after-meals.md).
 I haven't bought anything similar since then, since I haven't had similar inflammation issues.

 ## Exercise